 Apologies to those for whom this subject is old hat, but the following nasty packages do not qualify as Linux malware in any meaningful sense:

 The news reporters and anti-virus companies in question should be ashamed of themselves: None of the above, in itself, can break into any remote Linux system.
-All must be imported manually and installed by an intruder who has cracked your system by other means.
+All must be imported manually (or equivalently by script) and installed by an intruder who has cracked your system by other means.